 Reporting in the various categories translates to points on a scale of 0-100.
-For the 2017 reporting period, just 3 points will translate to a neutral adjustment (in 2019), and anything above will translate up to a maximum 4% positive adjustment.
-This 3-point demarcation is called the performance threshold; scoring above the threshold translates to positive payment adjustments and vice versa.
-CMS has proposed a performance threshold of 15-points for CY 2018, but for 2019 and beyond the threshold will be determined by either the mean or median of the previous year’s composite scores.
-The maximum possible payment adjustment will increase year to year, stabilizing at 9% (up or down) for 2022 and beyond.
+For the 2017 reporting period, just three points will translate to a neutral adjustment (in 2019), and anything above will translate up to a maximum four percent positive adjustment.
+This three-point demarcation is called the performance threshold; scoring above the threshold translates to positive payment adjustments and vice versa.
+CMS finalized a performance threshold of 15 points for CY 2018, but for 2019 and beyond the threshold will be determined by either the mean or median of the previous year’s composite scores.
+The maximum possible payment adjustment will increase year to year, stabilizing at nine percent (up or down) for 2022 and beyond.

-Non-participation will equal a negative 4% 2019 adjustment.
+Non-participation will equal a negative four percent 2019 adjustment.
 Scoring above 70 points is considered exceptional performance, and those physicians will be eligible for additional positive payment adjustments pulled from a separate $500 million performance bonus pool.

 Concerns for ASCs